-The largest Christmas market in Poland takes place in Krakow's Market Square during the month of December.
-Other cities host Christmas markets, too, though depending on the size of the city and its resources, may not be as expansive as the market in Krakow.
+The largest Christmas market in Poland takes place in Krakow's Main Market Square during December.
+Other Polish (and European) cities host Christmas markets, too, though depending on the size of the city and its resources, they may not be as expansive as the market in Krakow.
 Regardless, if you're shopping for handmade crafts or Polish Christmas decorations, or if you want to sample cold-weather Polish treats, even small Christmas markets will give you an idea of how Poland celebrates this holiday.
 Furthermore, historic centers dripping in Christmas lights and squares decorated with trees make Poland's cities and towns even lovelier.

 01 of 06

 Warsaw Christmas Market